 Having gone to bed in the Sea of Japan, we awoke in South Korean coastal waters of the East Sea.
-Heading to the top deck of our overnight ferry from Japan to see where we were, we could see small, craggy islands surrounding us with the port of Busan in the distance.
+Heading to the top deck of the overnight Kampu Ferry from Japan to see where we were, we could see small, craggy islands surrounding us with the port of Busan in the distance.
 The ferry must have anchored sometime during the night, which meant that we would have time for a quick breakfast before it would be time to shoot the harbor.

 We descended down to the cafeteria deck and walked through the mostly empty halls with the ship’s speakers still playing muzak version of Beatles songs, only now at a lower volume due to the early hour.
 At the cafeteria, we pushed our desired buttons on the bizarre food-o-matic machine and sat down to eat.
 A few gulps of coffee, a hard boiled egg and some toast for Meade and a light seafood and rice combo for RB, and we were back up top as our ferry, the m/v Hamayuu, was beginning its passage into the harbor.

 Amid the slightly larger rocky outlying islands, international cargo ships, massive construction works and the aircraft carrier USS George Washington, the Hamayuu made its way toward the docks of Busan, our gateway to mainland Asia.
 It was a slow approach, but we needed it – there was too much to shoot.

 The tugs, the ships they supported and the dockworkers took up RB’s time while Meade focused on the docks themselves, the massive diamond-shaped bridge support under construction and the approaching city of Busan itself.
 As we did the day before, we criss-crossed one another, running across the decks to find the best shots.
 No one bothered us the whole time – the other passengers either left us alone or weren’t impressed enough with the harbor to get in our way.